wzhlearning/fNIRS-Transformer/README.md

 ## Transformer Model for Functional Near-Infrared Spectroscopy Classification
 This work has been accepted for publication in the IEEE Journal of Biomedical and Health Informatics ( https://ieeexplore.ieee.org/document/9670659).

-Our other work may also be useful to you：***A General and Scalable Vision Framework for Functional Near-Infrared Spectroscopy Classification***  ( https://ieeexplore.ieee.org/abstract/document/9828508).
+Our other work may also be useful to you：

+***A General and Scalable Vision Framework for Functional Near-Infrared Spectroscopy Classification*** ( https://ieeexplore.ieee.org/abstract/document/9828508).

+***Rethinking Delayed Hemodynamic Responses for fNIRS Classification*** (https://ieeexplore.ieee.org/document/10311392/, GitHub: https://github.com/wzhlearning/fNIRSNet).

 ##  1. Abstract